 New York Eye & Ear Infirmary of Mt.
 Sinai

 Dr. Tsai: Glaucoma is a group of diseases that is one of the leading causes of blindness and visual impairment for Americans and many people worldwide.

-Interviewer: I'm talking with Dr. James Tsai, Chair of Ophthalmology at the Yale School of Medicine and Chair of the Glaucoma Sub-Committee for the National Eye Health Education Program Planning Committee at the National Eye Institute.
+Interviewer: I’m talking with Dr. James Tsai, President of the New York Eye and Ear Infirmary at Mt.
+Sinai and Chair of the Glaucoma Sub-Committee for the National Eye Health Education Program at the National Eye Institute.
 What these diseases have in common is an increase in the eye pressure, more than the eye can withstand, which causes damage to the optic nerve, and that leads to vision loss.
 Dr. Tsai, does glaucoma have any warning signs or symptoms?